Capilano University: Campuses

-Capilano University's main campus is located at 2055 Purcell Way in North Vancouver (district municipality), on Metro Vancouver's North Shore.
+Capilano University has four campuses.
+Its main campus is located at 2055 Purcell Way in North Vancouver (district municipality), on Metro Vancouver's North Shore.
 It is approximately a 30-minute drive from Downtown Vancouver.
 The majority of the programs are offered at this campus.
 There is also a smaller regional campus, referred to as the kálax-ay Sunshine Coast Campus in Sechelt, British Columbia that serves the communities of the Sunshine Coast.
 In September 2019, CapU admitted students to CapU Lonsdale, the Shipyards Development in North Vancouver's Lower Lonsdale.

 The CapU Squamish campus, located at 3200 University Boulevard, Squamish, British Columbia, opened in Fall 2024.
-The 18-acre purpose-built campus includes academic teaching and learning spaces, student housing, a dining area, a library, an athletic centre and a FIFA-grade turf field.
+The 18-acre site includes academic teaching and learning spaces, student housing, a dining area, a library, an athletic centre and a FIFA-grade turf field.
 The location was the former campus Quest University in Squamish.
 Capilano University purchased the campus in August 2023, after Quest University ceased operating in February 2023 due to financial difficulties.

 The university also holds classes at the Ts̓zil Learning Centre in Mount Currie, British Columbia.